inmation/WebStudio-docs/actions/README.md

 ### Passthrough

-The input message will be passed through the next action with the option to merge with a defined message.
+The input message will be passed through to the next action with the option to merge with a defined message.

 ```json
 {